From Martingale to Buckle: Dog Collars!

 Is a harness better than a collar for a dog?

-Ultimately, the best choice for a particular dog will depend on that dog’s individual needs and preferences.
+Ultimately, the best choice for a particular canine will depend on that dog’s individual needs and preferences.

 If you’re dealing with a brachycephalic breed, then consider getting a harness.
 The collar will constrict the animal’s throat – and if you’ve got a small dog, this could prove fatal!